openlit/dokumetry-python/README.md

     messages=[
         {
             "role": "user",
-            "content": "What is LLM Observability",
+            "content": "What is LLM OBservability and Monitoring?", }
-        }
     ],
     model="gpt-3.5-turbo",